hschellman/computing-basics/_episodes/03-data-management.md

 ~~~
 {: .language-bash}

-should give you 2 files:
+this should give you 2 files:

 ~~~
 hd-protodune:np04hd_raw_run027296_0000_dataflow3_datawriter_0_20240619T110330.hdf5